Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

 \paragraph{Related Work:}

-The \textbf{Feedback Efficient RL} paper by Uehara et al. \cite{uehara2024feedback} directly addresses efficiency but on the algorithmic side.
-It ensures each query is used effectively by exploring on the ``manifold of feasible images'' \cite{uehara2024feedback}.
-We can build on their bandit algorithm, adding an active query selection: only query the oracle for uncertain cases.
+Uehara et al. \cite{uehara2024feedback} directly address feedback efficiency on the algorithmic side by ensuring that each query is used effectively and by exploring on the ``manifold of feasible images'' \cite{uehara2024feedback}.
+Their bandit formulation suggests a path toward active query selection in which oracle queries are reserved for uncertain cases.

-Active learning is well-studied in supervised learning.
-There's literature on active learning for preference learning (for e.g., deciding which pair of items to ask a user to compare to best learn their utility function).
+Active learning is well studied in supervised learning, and preference-learning work has considered how to select item pairs that best reveal a user's utility function.

 \textbf{RLAIF (reinforcement learning with AI feedback)} in language (like using GPT-4 to critique model outputs instead of humans) has shown promising results, albeit needing careful calibration.